natapone/simple_llm_chatbot_v1/docs/setup/testing_guide.md

 This allows testing the conversation flow without consuming OpenAI API credits or requiring an internet connection.

-### Mock Google Sheets Service
+### Mock CSV Service

-The mock Google Sheets service:
+The mock CSV service:

-- Stores leads in memory instead of in Google Sheets
+- Stores leads in memory instead of in a CSV file
 - Provides pagination and filtering for lead retrieval
 - Supports all CRUD operations on leads
 - Simulates errors and retries